 WP Mail SMTP will prompt you to select the email provider you want to use.
 There are great free and paid options here.

 If your site only sends a few UpdraftPlus emails and contact form messages, a free option will work just fine.
-For busier sites and online stores, we recommend using a mailer that’s geared towards handling transactional emails.
+For busier sites and online stores, we recommend using a transactional email provider.

 Read this guide to email providers if you’re not sure which one to use.